-Woodland Joint Unified School District includes three (3) infant-toddler programs, six (6) preschools, ten (10) K-6 elementary schools, one (1) elementary charter school, two (2) middle schools, two (2) comprehensive senior high schools for grades 9-12, a continuation high school, and an adult school.
-We also provide Alternative Education: K-8 Home Study serving grades K-8, Community Day School serving grades K-6, and the Independent Learning Center (ILC) for grades 9 through 12.
+Woodland Joint Unified School District includes six (6) preschools, ten (10) K-6 elementary schools, one (1) elementary charter school, two (2) middle schools, two (2) comprehensive senior high schools for grades 9-12, a continuation high school, and an adult school.
+We also provide Alternative Education: K-8 Home Study serving grades K-8, Community Day School serving grades 2-6, and the Independent Learning Center (ILC) for grades 9 through 12.

-With a budget of $73.3 million for 2011-2012, the District has adequate reserves to meet fiscal uncertainties.
-The District's 2011-2012 revenue limit of $5,275.18 per ADA supports a wide variety of programs and a staff of 553 certificated and management employees and 456 classified employees.
+With a budget of $75 million for 2013-2014, the District has adequate reserves to meet fiscal uncertainties.
+The District's 2013-2014 revenue limit of $5,526.01 per ADA supports a wide variety of programs and a staff of 568 certificated and management employees and 435 classified employees.
 The Woodland Joint Unified District was formed in July 1965, when it united elementary and high school districts.
 Focusing on excellence for all students, the District features school improvement programs with extensive staff development.
 Beginning teachers are supported with the Beginning Teacher Support and Assessment (BTSA) program.
 Teacher internships are offered in cooperation with nearby universities.
 Well-equipped classrooms and helpful, knowledgeable employees exemplify strong support services.
 In addition to core programs, the District offers curriculum for English Language Learners, special needs, gifted and talented, preschool, independent study, and home schooling students, as well as a variety of adult programs.
-Childcare is available on several campuses.